Here are some of the frequently asked questions I get.

 When I graduated high school I initially wanted to be a social studies teacher, ended up taking archaeology as an elective, fell in love with that and decided I wanted to be a coroner.
 When I didn’t do so well in the osteology section of my forensic anthropology requirements, I decided to try cultural anthropology instead.
-This went quite well; I completed an ethnographic visual essay on contradictions in public spaces: people wanting to use spots like parks or city plazas, but not taking responsibility for them.
+This went well; I completed an ethnographic visual essay on contradictions in public spaces: people wanting to make use spots like parks or city plazas, but not taking responsibility for them.
 My project revolved around the 2011 Stanley Cup riots in Vancouver.

 View this post on Instagram

 I had a lot of fun giving presentations at the Westside School in Vancouver today!
 Talking about how I got into Journalism with dozens of students actually made me realize how far I've come in this industry, which is pretty great.
 But there is still a lot to learn and days like this reaffirm how much I love my job. #gratitude #greatful #journalism #journalist #workingjournalist #journolife #journolife #radiolife #iggood #igdaily #experience #bced #education #students #learning #learn